DRDC-RDDC/pyMassEvac/paper/paper.md

 Mass evacuation operations are modelled in `pyMassEvac` as a sequential decision problem under uncertainty using Powell's universal framework for sequential decisions [@powell2022a].
+See Section 4 of @rempel2024a for the complete description of the model.
 Given this framework, a scenario's parameters are specified via the initial state variable $S_0$, which consists of the following elements: